If you thought — like many have — that honey comes in just a single variety, brace yourself! You need to get your facts right.

 Frequently Asked Questions

 Locust honey is generally considered the sweetest of all honey types.
 This honey is considered to be 5 times sweeter than any other honey.

 Yes, black honey is real.
 However, it is produced not from trees but raw sugar cane plants through a mechanical process.

 Raw and unprocessed honey is considered the healthiest.
 However, moderate consumption of honey is advised.

 It is honey with top quality, flavor, and clarity.
 Soluble solids, aroma, flavor, and defects are considered while grading honey.

 - On the basis of its texture, you can find honey in forms such as liquid, granulated, and chunked.

 - There are raw and pasteurized honey available based on the level of processing.

-- Mnauka, alfalfa, sage, clover, and Jamun are different types of honey available.
+- Manuka, alfalfa, sage, clover, chestnut, thyme, heather, and Jamun are different types and flavors of honey available.